-You’ve done your research, found a board-certified doctor and set up an appointment for injectable wrinkle-reducers (such as Botox Cosmetic, Dysport and Xeomin).
-But before heading to your appointment, experts say to steer clear of these nine things to make the most of your treatment.
+You’ve done your research, found a board-certified doctor and set up an appointment for injectable wrinkle-reducers (such as Botox Cosmetic, Dysport, Xeomin or Jeuveau).
+But before heading to your appointment, experts say to steer clear of these 12 things to make the most of your treatment.

 Don’t: Shop by Price

-“There are many medical spas that use low-quality products like dilute toxins that are injected by shift-working providers,” says New York plastic surgeon Daniel Y. Maman, MD.
-“Choose a board-certified dermatologist, ENT or plastic surgeon to do your injections.
+“There are many medical spas that use low-quality products like diluted toxins that are injected by shift-working providers,” says New York plastic surgeon Daniel Y. Maman, MD.
+“Choose a board-certified dermatologist, ENT or plastic surgeon to do your injections.”

 Don’t: Over-Book Yourself